Reserved words and schemas

 Reserved words are literals used as keywords by the SQL language which should not be used as identifiers to avoid unexpected behavior.

-The following list of identifiers can be used anywhere, but Databricks Runtime treats them preferentially as keywords within expressions in certain contexts:
+The following list of identifiers can be used anywhere, but Databricks treats them preferentially as keywords within expressions in certain contexts:

-Future use as a column default.
+Indicates a column default.